stream-zero/shared-docs-source/fx/Developer_Guide/Secrets.md

 With `fx_ef.context.secrets` you can access secrets stored on at the platform, project or service scope.

 ```python
 from fx_ef import context
 context.secrets.get('secret_name')
 ```

-This command will first lookup for secret named `secret_name` within package secrets (defined in `secrets.json` file of the package).
-If such key doesn't exist it will lookup for it within project secrets, and finally within platform's secrets.
-If secret with such name doesn't exist `None` will be returned.
+This command will first lookup for the secret named `secret_name` within package secrets (defined in `secrets.json` file of the package).
+If such key doesn't exist it will look for it within project secrets, and finally within the platform's secrets.
+If a secret with such name doesn't exist `None` will be returned.

 Can be accessed using `fx_ef.context.secrets.get('secret_name').
 Can be set using `context.secrets.set("secret_name", {"somekey":"someval"}, "project")`